 Stored access policies are currently not supported for the user delegation SAS or the account SAS..

 Creating or modifying a stored access policy

 The access policy for a shared access signature consists of the start time, expiry time, and permissions for the signature.
 You can specify all of these parameters on the signature URI and none within the stored access policy; all on the stored access policy and none on the URI; or some combination of the two.
 However, you cannot specify a given parameter on both the SAS token and the stored access policy.

 To create or modify a stored access policy, call the Set ACL operation for the resource (see Set Container ACL, Set Queue ACL, Set Table ACL, or Set Share ACL) with a request body that specifies the terms of the access policy.
 The body of the request includes a unique signed identifier of your choosing, up to 64 characters in length, and the optional parameters of the access policy, as follows:

 <?xml version="1.0" encoding="utf-8"?> <SignedIdentifiers> <SignedIdentifier> <Id>unique-64-char-value</Id> <AccessPolicy> <Start>start-time</Start> <Expiry>expiry-time</Expiry> <Permission>abbreviated-permission-list</Permission> </AccessPolicy> </SignedIdentifier> </SignedIdentifiers>

-A maximum of five access policies may be set on a container, table, or queue at any given time.
+A maximum of five access policies may be set on a container, table, queue, or share at any given time.
 Each

 SignedIdentifier field, with its unique